andrei-alpha/seep-analytics/README.md

 # seep-analytics
-Log aggregator and analytics website for seep queries running on yarn.
+Runtime scheduling for streaming computations on large clusters.